-A study of AV-TEST, the Independent IT-Security Institute, has revealed that the number of malware infections that threaten individuals and businesses has been exponentially growing since 2013.
-With 20 million malicious programs a decade ago, now, in the first quarter of 2018, their quantity amounts to almost 750 million and the Institute registers more than 250,000 new malicious codes every day.
+A study of AV-TEST, the Independent IT-Security Institute, on malware has revealed that the number of malware infections that threaten individuals and businesses has been exponentially growing since 2013.
+With 20 million malicious programs a decade ago, in 2018, their quantity amounted to 856 million and the Institute registers more than 250,000 new malicious codes every day.

 Software testing is considered to be an integral part of the development process.
 It is carried out to identify any system malfunctions and ensure that a defective product doesn’t reach clients.
 Another testing goal is to assure the customer that the developed product fully conforms to the agreed specifications and meets all the requirements.